-Master of Science in Clinical Nutrition, combined with Dietetic Internship(39 credits)Master of Science in Nutrition Education and Counseling (non-Dietetic Internship Track)(30 credits)
+Master of Science in Clinical Nutrition with Dietetic Internship (39 credits)

+Master of Science in Clinical Nutrition (non-Dietetic Internship Track) (30 credits)

-MASTER OF SCIENCE DEGREE IN CLINICAL NUTRITION, COMBINED WITH DIETETIC INTERNSHIP\
+MASTER OF SCIENCE DEGREE IN CLINICAL NUTRITION, COMBINED WITH DIETETIC INTERNSHIP (MSDI)\

 This track of the program is designed for those who want to earn a Registered Dietitian Nutritionist (R.D.N.) credential and obtain a graduate degree.
-By January 1, 2024, the Commission on Dietetic Registration (CDR) will require a graduate degree to meet the entry- level registration eligibility education requirements for dietitians.
-With an emphasis in cultural competence and diversity in dietetics practice, the program will prepare you to become a professional dietitian by providing graduate coursework and quality supervised practice.
+Effective January 1, 2024, the Commission on Dietetic Registration (CDR) requires a graduate degree to meet the entry- level registration eligibility education requirements for dietitians.
+Individuals who successfully complete the MSDI program are eligible to sit for the Commission on Dietetic Registrations' Registration Examination for Registered Dietitians.